thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias displays device groups whose names start with "Compressor".

 Let’s use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity group name" alias in the “Entity alias” field.
 Click "Add" and apply changes.
-The Entities table widget, which displays device groups whose name begins with the entered query has been added.
+The Entities table widget, displaying device groups whose name begins with the entered query, has been added.

 {% include images-gallery.html imageCollection="entity-group-name-2" %}

 ### Entities by group name

 This alias allows filtering entities by entering the exact full name of a group whose entities you want to display in the widget.
-This entity can be device group(s), asset group(s), entity view group(s), customer group(s), dashboard group(s), user group(s), or edge group(s).
+They can include device groups, asset groups, entity view groups, customer groups, dashboard groups, user groups, or edge groups.

-The difference between the "Entities by group name" alias and the "[Group entities](#group-entities)" alias is that the first one resolved the group by the specified name while the second one uses hard-coded group ID.
+The difference between the "Entities by group name" alias and the "[Group entities](#group-entities)" alias is that the former resolves the group by the specified name while the latter uses a hard-coded group ID.
-More important, during the lookup of entities, this alias will use information about the current user.
+More importantly, during the lookup of entities, this alias will use information about the current user.
-So, if you share the dashboard with multiple customers, and would like each customer to see devices that belong to him, you should use this alias instead of "Group entities".
+So, if you share the dashboard with multiple customers, and would like each customer to see devices that belong to them, you should use this alias instead of "Group entities".

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entities by group name" filter type.
 Then select an entity type and enter the exact full name of a group whose entities you want to display.